datho7561/iced-k8s/README.md

 - Delete any of the above resources
 - View phase of Pods
 - View number of instances that are available for deployments and replication controllers
+- Change Kubernetes contexts from the ones listed in your ~/.kube/config